-This week we have a special holiday episode of the On Brand podcast with the “Naughty and Nice Brands of 2021.”
-This seasonally appropriate snapshot of brand behavior was developed by Brand Federation.
+This week we have a special holiday episode of the On Brand podcast with the “Naughty and Nice Brands of 2022.”
+This seasonally appropriate snapshot of brand behavior was developed by the smart folks at Brand Federation.
 The consultancy’s Chief Growth Officer Matt Williams joined me to discuss which brands have been naughty and nice this year.

 Enjoy This Episode Now